 While it might not automatically leap to the top of the pile when drawing up a mental list of dream day trip destinations, Cardiff has a whole host of enjoyable activities on offer.
 Whether you’re after a day of culture or something altogether more raucous, there are plenty of options available to you.
-Here are just a few ideas to get you started:
+Here are just a few ideas to start with:

 Cardiff offers a range of local delicacies that you would be mad to miss.
-Take a wander along Cardiff Bay and sample the delights held within Fabulous Welshcakes, a shop specialising in the traditional Welsh snack.
-If you’re looking for something meatier, look no further than Clarks’ Pies, which have been synonymous with the city since 1912.
+Take a wander along the bay and sample the delights held within Fabulous Welshcakes.
+A shop specializing in the traditional Welsh snack.
+If you’re looking for something meatier, look no further than Clarks’ Pies.
+It has been synonymous with the city since 1912.

 Wales is famous for its spectacular castles, and Cardiff is home to two fine examples.
-Cardiff Castle, situated in the heart of the city centre, is steeped in 2,000 years of history, while Castell Coch is a spectacular 19th Century Gothic Revival castle built on the remains of a 13th Century structure on the outskirts of the city.
+Cardiff Castle, situated in the heart of the city center, has over 2,000 years of history.
+Castell Coch, on the other hand, is a spectacular 19th Century Gothic Revival castle.
+It was built on the remains of a 13th Century structure on the outskirts of the city.

-Cardiff museums offer something for everyone, regardless of age.
-Kids of all ages will have a blast at Techniquest Science Discovery Centre, which offers eye-popping exhibitions, a science theatre and a stunning planetarium.
-The National Museum Cardiff is also a fantastic option, offering displays covering art, archaeology, natural history and geology.
-The city centre’s beautiful Old Library is currently playing host to The Cardiff Story, a series of exhibitions demonstrating the story of how Cardiff came to be how it is today.
+The museums offer something for everyone, regardless of age.
+Kids of all ages will have a blast at Techniquest Science Discovery Centre, which offers eye-popping exhibitions, a science theatre, and a stunning planetarium.
+The National Museum Cardiff is also a fantastic option, offering displays covering art, archaeology, natural history, and geology.
+The city center’s beautiful Old Library is currently playing host to The Cardiff Story, a series of exhibitions demonstrating the story of how it came to be today.

-If you’re a fan of sport, you’re spoilt for choice in Cardiff.
-One option is to take in a game or take part at the famous Millennium Stadium, which plays host to everything from rugby to speedway.
-Alternatives include football and rugby at Cardiff City Stadium, cricket at SWALEC Stadium, ice hockey at Cardiff Arena or athletics at Cardiff International Sports Stadium – plus many more!
+If you’re a fan of a sport, you’re spoilt for choice.
+One option is to take in a game or take part in the famous Millennium Stadium, which plays host to everything from rugby to speedway.
+Alternatives include football and rugby at the City Stadium, cricket at SWALEC Stadium, ice hockey at Cardiff Arena or athletics at the International Sports Stadium – plus many more!
 The city will also host Olympic football in 2012.